coreymoore/nexus-accessibility/AI_CONTEXT_RULES.md

   - Appearing elements: ease-out
   - Disappearing elements: ease-in
 - **Animation types:**
-  - Tooltip: PROHIBITED (no fade, scale, or motion).
-Any future proposal to animate tooltip requires explicit documented approval.
+  - Inspector: PROHIBITED (no fade, scale, or motion).
+Any future proposal to animate inspector requires explicit documented approval.
   - Other UI surfaces (popup, settings): May use subtle fade or color transitions within defined duration standards.
   - No extreme or distracting animations
   - **Motion accessibility:** Always detect and respect the user's "prefers-reduced-motion" system setting.
-If this setting is enabled, disable all non-essential animations and transitions throughout the extension UI, including popup, buttons, and overlays (tooltip already has none).
+If this setting is enabled, disable all non-essential animations and transitions throughout the extension UI, including popup, buttons, and overlays (inspector already has none).
 Provide instant state changes with no visual motion effects for users who prefer reduced motion.

 ### 2.8 Focus Indicators

-- **Unified focus style:** All interactive elements (buttons, inputs, tooltips, popups, etc.) must use the same focus indicator throughout the extension.
+- **Unified focus style:** All interactive elements (buttons, inputs, inspectors, popups, etc.) must use the same focus indicator throughout the extension.
 - **Focus indicator design:** Use a dual outline—2px solid Nexus Purple (`#683ab7`) outer ring with a 4px solid white inner ring created using `box-shadow`.
-- **Implementation:** The canonical implementation lives in `src/assets/shared.css` and MUST be imported by every UI surface (tooltip injection, popup, options pages).
+- **Implementation:** The canonical implementation lives in `src/assets/shared.css` and MUST be imported by every UI surface (inspector injection, popup, options pages).
 Do NOT duplicate focus ring CSS in component stylesheets; instead ensure `shared.css` is loaded.
 Apply this focus style ONLY with `:focus-visible` (do NOT style `:focus` or `:focus-within`).
 Use `!important` to prevent override from host page styles.
 - **No overrides:** Do not use browser default focus rings or custom styles that differ from this standard.
 - **Accessibility:** Ensure the focus indicator is always visible and meets WCAG 2.2 AA contrast requirements against all backgrounds.
 - **Example CSS:**